 The majestic Charter Oak tree no longer stands in Connecticut, but its memory lives on as a symbol of independence and the preservation of the rights of 17th century colonists.

-The large white oak also produced tens of thousands of souvenirs, including canes, picture frames, wooden nutmegs and a wooden baseball for the Charter Oak Base Ball Club of Brooklyn.
+The large white oak also produced tens of thousands of souvenirs.
+Those include canes, picture frames, wooden nutmegs and a wooden baseball for the Charter Oak Base Ball Club of Brooklyn.
 Desks and chairs from the tree are displayed at the state capitol.
 The Green Woods Chapter of the Daughters of the American Revolution proudly featured a photo of its gavel made from the tree in a 1902 report.
 The Daughters noted they included it “without any desire to produce envy in the hearts of other ‘Daughters’.”
 (Believe that if you will.)

-The Charter Oak produced so many souvenirs that Mark Twain noted there were enough ‘to build a plank road from here to Salt Lake City.’
+Mark Twain noted the Charter Oak produced enough souvenirs “to build a plank road from here to Salt Lake City.”

 King Charles II granted Connecticut Colony its charter on April 23, 1662, establishing the rules under which the colony was to be governed.
-Up until then, Connecticut colonists had negotiated titles for ownership with the Indians.
+Up until then, Connecticut colonists had negotiated titles for ownership with the indigenous people.

 English law set the boundaries for the charter’s power.
 Connecticut could create new laws, but couldn’t exceed the limits or contradict the English government rules.

 Andros showed up in Hartford on October 26, 1687.
-He met with the colony’s leaders at an inn owned by Jeremy Adams to demand the charter, which lay before them on a table.
+He met with the colony’s leaders at an inn owned by Jeremy Adams to demand the charter.
+It lay before them on a table.
 During heated discussions the candles that lit the room were blown out.

 Capt.
-Joseph Wadsworth was standing outside the tavern.
-The charter, according to legend, was handed to him through the window, and he spirited it away to a hollow in the giant white oak, forever after known as the Charter Oak.
+Joseph Wadsworth stood outside the tavern.
+The charter, according to legend, was handed to him through the window.
+He then spirited it away to a hollow in the giant white oak, forever after known as the Charter Oak.